LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_emissivity_data/README.md

 mandatory and must be present.
 Properties without **required** label are optional and may be omitted:

 * **`temperature`** [string][**required**]
-Temperature (numeric value) in [K] at which an emissivity coefficient value was measured.
+Temperature [K] at which an emissivity coefficient value was measured.
 * **`emissivity`** [string][**required**]
 Emissivity coefficient [-].